Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Results and Discussion

-With the three lowest trimer ($m=0,1,2$) state form factors evaluated for various input $B_3\,(\text{or } B_T)$ values at specific $\Lambda_{\rm reg}$, as determined by Fig.~\ref{fig:B_T_m_012}, we first study the regulator dependence of the different {\it root mean squared} (rms) distances defining the geometrical structure of $D^0nn$.
-Employing Eqs.~\eqref{eq:ms_radius_generic} and \eqref{eq:three-body_FF_i}, we summarize the corresponding results in Table~\ref{Tab:6.2}.
-The inter-particle rms distance between the $(ij)$-pair is defined as $r_{ij}\equiv \sqrt{\langle r^2_{ij} \rangle}$.
-The rms distance of the spectator particle $i$ from the center-of-mass of the binary subsystem $j$-$k$ is defined as $r_{i-{jk}}\equiv \sqrt{\langle r^2_{i-{jk}} \rangle}$.
+With the three shallowest trimer ($m=0,1,2$) state form factors evaluated at the separation energy $S_n=0.1$~MeV, corresponding to specific cutoffs determined by Fig.~\ref{fig:B_T_m_012} (upper-left panel), we first determine the regulator dependence of the rms radii defining the geometrical structure of $D^0nn$.
+Using Eq.~\eqref{eq:three-body_radius_i}, we summarize our results of our idealized ZCL scenario for rms distances in Table~\ref{Tab:6.2}.
+The inter-particle rms distance between the $(ij)$-pair is defined as ${r}_{ij}\equiv \sqrt{\langle r^2_{ij} \rangle}$.
+The rms distance of the spectator particle $i$ from the center-of-mass of the binary sub-system $jk$ is defined as $r_{i-{jk}}\equiv \sqrt{\langle r^2_{i-{jk}} \rangle}$.
 Finally, the rms distance of the particle $i$ from the three-body center-of-mass is defined as $r_{i}\equiv \sqrt{\langle r^2_{i} \rangle}$.
-As evident from the table, with the increase of $B_3$ for the trimer levels, the magnitude of all the rms radii decreases.
-This is naturally anticipated because stronger the binding of a given level, the more compact it gets.
-Especially, for small values of the ground ($m=0$) state binding energy near the $D^0n+n$ dimer-particle break-up threshold $B_3\sim B_{nD}=1.82$~MeV, the system assumes a characteristic halo-like structure with one of the halo-neutrons orbiting with a large rms radius, while the other neutron forming a compact $D^0n$ bound-subsystem.
-This is reflected in the predominantly larger magnitudes of $r_{nn}$, $r_{n}$ and $r_{n-nD}$ compared to $r_{nD}$, $r_{D}$ and $r_{D-nn}$, respectively.
-In contrast, the rather compact geometries associated with the excited ($m=1,2$) states preclude a halo-like description.
-The results for the rms radii are then used to obtain the $n-D^0-n$ opening angle $\theta_{nn}$ using Eq.~\eqref{eq:theta_nn}.
-It is observed that $\theta_{nn}$ marginally increases ($\sim 4^\circ$) with increasing $B_3$ for the ground state, while decreasing more rapidly ($\sim 10^\circ$) for the excited states.
-This is perhaps indicative that the strongly attractive ${}^1S_0$ $nn$ (di-neutron) state interactions tend to bring the two neutrons closer, thereby favoring a more symmetrical triangular Samba structure of the ground state rather than the typical elongated {\it obtuse} triangular halo structure.
-Furthermore, our results displayed in Fig.~\ref{fig:radii_plot} for the variation of the effective or mean geometrical radius $r_{\rm eff}\equiv \sqrt{\langle r^2_{\rm eff}\rangle_{\rm 2n-halo}}$ [see Eq.~\eqref{eq:r_eff}] with $B_3$, also corroborates with our halo-bound attribution for the ground state, provided of course that the uncertainties caused by the small cut-off-dependent artifacts do not falsify our inference.
+As is evident from the table, the magnitude of all rms radii decreases with increasing $B_3$.
+This is naturally expected because the stronger the binding of a trimer level, the more compact it becomes.
+Especially, for small values of the trimer binding energy approaching the $n+(D^0n)$ particle-dimer break-up threshold, the system assumes a characteristic halo-like structure, namely a {\it valence}-neutron orbiting around the system with a large rms radius, while the second neutron forms a bound $D^0n$ sub-system core.
+This halo-like feature is reflected in the large magnitudes of the two three-body rms radii $r_{n-nD}$ and $r_{D-nn}$, whose values could be anticipated from the naive quantitative estimates~\cite{Braaten:2004rn,Hildenbrand:2019sgp}: